KMarkert/EarthEngine.jl/README.md

 See the [Usage page](https://kmarkert.github.io/EarthEngine.jl/dev/usage/) of the documentation for more details on how to use.

-## Why Julia + EE?
+## Why Julia + Earth Engine?

+Earth Engine has become a vital geospatial tool for many Earth science researchers and organizations.
 The officially supported Earth Engine APIs are written in [JavaScript](https://developers.google.com/earth-engine/guides/getstarted) and [Python](https://developers.google.com/earth-engine/guides/python_install).
 These APIs provide great interfaces to the platform but limits some developers to those languages.
 Other community developed APIs have been developed ,like [rgee](https://github.com/r-spatial/rgee/), and allow developers to interface with EE in their favorite languages.
 This package provides the EarthEngine API for users who love programming in Julia!

 Julia is a modern programming language that has the feel of a scripting language with the performance compiled languages (thanks to its JIT compilation).
 Julia is full of features with a couple of particular interest such as types and multiple dispatch that this package leverages to make developing EE workflows more expressive.